-- 11.10.4.1 Shall facilitate an Appeal process, in accordance with the requirements in Section 9 of this contract and the Managed Care Process and Procedure Manual, for the member regarding the Claims reviewed in determining their lock-in selection. - 11.10.4.2 Shall not implement a Member's pharmacy restriction until the Appeal process has been completed.
-This includes the time period from when the Member files the Appeal, including a state fair hearing, has run its course and a final decision is rendered. - 11.10.5 Removal
+- 11.10.4.1 Facilitate an appeal process, in accordance with the requirements in Section 9 of this Contract and the Managed Care Process and Procedure Manual, for the member regarding the claims reviewed in determining their lock-in selection. - 11.10.4.2 Not implement a Member's pharmacy restriction until the appeal process has been completed.
+This includes the time period from when the Member files the appeal, including a state fair hearing, has run its course and a final decision is rendered.

+11.10.5 Removal

-At the end of the Medicaid Managed Care Member's restricted period, the CONTRACTOR will remove the restricted status at the point-of-sale and the Member will be notified in writing at least ten (10) days in advance.
+At the end of the Member's restricted period, the CONTRACTOR shall remove the restricted status at the point-of-sale and the Member shall be notified in writing at least ten (10) days in advance.